AllGray/AllGray.github.io/source/index.html.md

 Our estimation is that an 11 year-old kid should be able to assemble the MAKERbuino with a tiny bit of help from an adult and thus, estimated age group is 11+.

-Estimated build time: 2 hours 30 minutes.
-Build time varies and depends on the skills of the person and if the person has ever soldered before.
+Estimated build time: **2 hours 30 minutes.** Build time varies and depends on the skills of the person and if the person has ever soldered before.

 MAKERbuino was made with purpose of bringing STEM (Science, Technology, Engineering and Mathematics) to people in a fun and interesting way.
 Despite that, it is not the best entry level kit and if you never soldered before you should think about doing some preparatory practice or soldering a simpler kit.

 # Required skills

 MAKERbuino comes as a DIY kit.
 It requires basic soldering and assembly skills to put together.
-This kit was designed to be assembled as easy as possible.
-However, if you never soldered before, it might be a good idea to get some practice first.
+This kit was designed to be assembled as easy as possible, however, if you never soldered before, it might be a good idea to get some practice first.

 Nevertheless, with enough patience and care, a total newbie can assemble this kit by precisely following these build instructions.

 ## Skills that will ease the process of assembling the MAKERbuino:

-* basic soldering experience (some preparatory experience)
+* Basic soldering experience (some preparatory experience)
-* ability to recognize the basic electronic components
+* Ability to recognize the basic electronic components

 ## What you’ll learn with the MAKERbuino

 MAKERbuino’s main goal to educate and motivate you to learn something new or brush the skills you already have.
 In the process of making the MAKERbuino and developing your own MAKERbuino compatible software and hardware you’ll learn:

-* how to solder
+* How to solder
-* what are the basic electronic components and what is their *function
+* What are the basic electronic components and what is their *function
-* how can electronic components be connected and why
+* How can electronic components be connected and why
-* what are microcontrollers and some basics of digital electronics
+* What are microcontrollers and some basics of digital electronics
-* how to program a microcontroller in C/C++
+* How to program a microcontroller in C/C++
-* what are 3D printers and how to modify and design your own *unique 3D printed casing
+* What are 3D printers and how to modify and design your own *unique 3D printed casing
-* how to extend beyond MAKERbuino’s capabilities by adding various expansion modules
+* How to extend beyond MAKERbuino’s capabilities by adding various expansion modules

 # What’s in the box?
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/5.jpg)

-* note: box art design might vary depending on when you bought your kit - the old box is displayed in this picture, kits bought in 2017 have an updated box art
+<aside class="notice">box art design might vary depending on when you bought your kit - the old box is displayed in this picture, kits bought in 2017 have an updated box art</aside>

 You managed to get your very own basic MAKERbuino kit!
 Well done and thanks for supporting the project and the “STEM through fun” initiative.
 First of all, follow the list of included components and the text below and make sure that you have all the required components laid out on your table and ready for soldering.

 For more advanced makers, here is the MAKERbuino’s schematic you can download.
-Take a peek before building the thing.If you don’t know how to read these diagrams, you don’t have to worry, you’ll learn.
+Take a peek before building the thing.
+If you don’t know how to read these diagrams, you don’t have to worry, you’ll learn.

 Click here to view the schematics: [MAKERbuino-schematic.png](https://github.com/AllGray/slate/blob/master/images/MAKERbuino-schematic.png)